Robert Knepper: Sexual assault allegations

 On November 8, 2017, costume designer Susan Bertram accused Knepper of sexual assault on the set of the film Gas Food Lodging in 1991.
 Knepper denied the allegations in a since-deleted Instagram post.
 On February 28, 2018, Bertram's lawyers announced she was filing a defamation lawsuit against Knepper in Los Angeles County Superior Court in the wake of his denials, seeking damages in a jury trial.
 Knepper's lawyers denied that he defamed Bertram.
 On June 1, 2021, Bertram's attorney announced that the lawsuit had been settled; the terms have not been publicized.

-Four additional allegations taking place between 1983 and 2013 were made by women against Knepper on December 5, 2017, including an accusation of rape in Vancouver in 2010.
+Four additional allegations taking place between 1983 and 2014 were made by women against Knepper on December 5, 2017, including an accusation of rape in Vancouver in 2010.
 All of the allegations were denied by Knepper.

-Late in 2017, in the wake of these accusations, The CW conducted an internal inquiry.
+Late in 2017, in the wake of these accusations, The CW Network conducted an internal inquiry.
 Finding no evidence of misconduct transpiring on the set, it was announced he would be remaining on iZombie.
 On January 12, 2018, it was announced that the studio had conducted a second investigation.
-CW president Mark Pedowitz stated, "Again, the investigation related to the set and his behavior on the set.
+The CW Network president Mark Pedowitz stated, "Again, the investigation related to the set and his behavior on the set.
 They found no wrongdoing on the set."
 Pedowitz elaborated that Knepper had signed on for a single season and that his exit from the series had already been planned.